||How do residential placement rates vary by State?

 U.S. total excludes youth in tribal facilities.

-The residential placement rate is the number of juvenile offenders in residential placement per 100,000 juveniles age 10 through the upper age of original juvenile court jurisdiction in each state.
+The residential placement rate is the number of youth in residential placement per 100,000 juveniles age 10 through the upper age of original juvenile court jurisdiction in each state.

-To preserve the privacy of the juvenile residents, state cell counts have been rounded to the nearest multiple of three.
-Detail may not add to total because of rounding.
-Rates and percentages presented are also based on rounded totals.
+To protect the confidentiality of the youth in residential placement rates presented from CJRP are based on rounded counts.
 More information on this rounding rule is available on the EZACJRP Web site.

 [ Text only ]